Plan and forecast sales

 • Can you break down your sales by product, market, or geographic region?

-• Are individual customers important enough to your business to warrant their own individual sales forecast?
+• Are single customers important to your business?
+Do they need their own sales forecasts?

 • Can you estimate the conversion rate - the percentage chance of the sale happening - for each item on your sales forecast?